MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-arranging-fields-using-grid-and-fixed-controls.md

 caps.latest.revision: 44
 author: SusanneWindfeldPedersen
 ---
-# Manually Arranging Rows and Columns Using Grid and Fixed Controls
+# Arranging Fields Using Grid and Fixed Controls
 By default, page fields are arranged automatically in two columns.
 For more information, see [Field Arrangement on FastTabs](devenv-arranging-fields-on-fasttab.md).
 You can use a Grid control or a Fixed control to arrange fields in rows and columns on a page and design it to look like a grid-like format.
 This topic outlines the differences between the two controls to help you determine which control to use.

 ## Comparing Grid and Fixed controls